oinak/regularity/README.md

 'tab'          : '\t'
 ```

-The special identifiers may be pluralized,
+_Special identifiers_ may be pluralized,
 and **regularity** will still understand them.
 This allows you
 to write more meaningful declarations,